dashpay/dash-network-deploy/docs/hpmn-recovery.md

 The backup role has since been updated to include that Drive ABCI volume.
 The next restore rehearsal must use a fresh archive created after that fix.
+The restore role also reapplies expected ownership to restored Docker volumes before startup so Core, Drive ABCI, and Tenderdash can write to their data paths.

 ## Inputs You Need